LeoPlatform/serverless-leo/README.md

 2. Update the `leo_config.js` file to include the leo bus values your service will use

 ## Rust specifc
-In order to register this lambda in your workspace, you need to add the relative path to the newly created folder in your root cargo.toml workspace members.
+1. In order to register this lambda in your workspace, you need to add the relative path to the newly created folder in your root cargo.toml workspace members.
+2. Update the bus_config() of the main.rs in your newly created bot template to have the correct provider information.

 Once you've made these changes, you can run `serverless deploy` which will use your default AWS_PROFILE.